gabrielweyer/ui-tests/README.md

 I want to learn how to write UI tests.
 [Selenium WebDriver][selenium-webdriver] seems to be the most commonly used platform.
 I also stumbled upon [Puppeteer][puppeteer] and decided to use both libraries.

-I decided to test [Goodreads][github] as this is one of the few sites I use that does not require Multi-Factor Authentication.
+I decided to test [Reddit][reddit] as this is one of the few sites that does not require Multi-Factor Authentication.

 Over time I hope to see my tests' brittleness exposed which will give me the opportunity to make them more resilient.
-This example is a bit contrived as teams commonly use data attributes to ease `UI` testing.
+This example is a bit contrived as teams commonly use data attributes to ease UI testing.

 As this project is a learning experience I wouldn't recommend being inspired by it (this is even more true for the `Puppeteer` / `TypeScript` tests where I've no idea what I'm doing :joy_cat:).